-EXHIBIT 14-1: SAMPLE GRIEVANCE PROCEDURE
+EXHIBIT 14-1: GRIEVANCE PROCEDURE

-Note: The sample procedure provided below is a sample only and is designed to match up with the default policies in the model ACOP.
-If your PHA has made policy decisions that do not reflect the default policies in the ACOP, you would need to ensure that the procedure matches those policy decisions.
+The sample procedure provided below is a sample only and is designed to match up with the default policies in the model ACOP.
+If your PHA has made further policy decisions after NMA has provided you with this chapter, you would need Definitions applicable to the grievance procedure [24 CFR 966.53].